-As the Year 2022 registered a total of 171 work-related injuries on site for its In-City Vertical Developments construction, the Company enforced stricter measures to ensure safety protocols and timely reporting of incidents, as well as a review of all safety guidelines and codes with safety enforcers.
+As the Year 2023, the Company enforced stricter measures to ensure safety protocols and timely reporting of incidents, as well as a review of all safety guidelines and codes with safety enforcers.

-This has resulted in a 50% reduction of work-related injuries in 2021, from 340 incidents in the previous year to 171 the following year.
-The Company will continue to take steps to reduce work-related injuries in 2022 and the coming periods.
+This has resulted in a 50% reduction of work-related injuries in 2022, from 171 incidents in the previous year to 83 the following year.
+The Company will continue to take steps to reduce work-related injuries in 2023 and the coming periods.